Our objectives

 Borrowing Allowance

 Participants (within a given TFSME group of related firms) were permitted to draw down an amount up to their “Borrowing Allowance”.
 This was calculated from an “Initial Allowance” based on the amount of lending they had done, plus an “Additional Allowance”.
-The Additional Allowance was composed of two parts:
+The Additional Allowance comprised two parts:

-- one times Non-SME Net Lending over the Reference Period to UK resident: households (excluding UBs), Large Corporates, and non-bank credit providers (NBCPs) that are not part of the TFSME Group; and
+- One times Non-SME Net Lending over the Reference Period to UK resident: households (excluding UBs), Large Corporates, and non-bank credit providers (NBCPs) that are not part of the TFSME Group.

-Participants in the Term Funding Scheme (TFS) launched by the Bank in 2016 were permitted to repay TFS drawings and redraw in the TFSME, subject to having sufficient Borrowing Allowance in the TFSME.
+Participants in the Term Funding Scheme (TFS) we launched in 2016 could repay TFS drawings and redraw in the TFSME, subject to having sufficient Borrowing Allowance in the TFSME.

 Published information